 - Managers take it in turns to introduce players to auction, starting to the auctioneer’s left

-- Once the last player sale is recorded, the next manager has 20 seconds to introduce a player name (plus position and club if asked by the auctioneer) or they will be sin binned.
+- Once the last player sale is recorded, the next manager has 20 seconds to introduce a player name (plus position and country if asked by the auctioneer) or they will be sin binned (see section 5)

 - The manager should only give one name in the 20-second timeframe.
 Saying a name then quickly retracting it will get the manager sin binned.